rocketmlhq/rmldnn/tutorials/satellite_image_classification/README.rst

     print(f"Accuracy: {100 * right / total:.1f}%")

-By executing the script, we obtain an accuracy of 95.6% on the test dataset, which is consistent with the 97% accuracy we obtained on the validation set:
+By executing the script, we obtain an accuracy of 96.3% on the test dataset, which is consistent with the 97% accuracy we obtained on the validation set during training:

 .. code:: bash

     python ./compute_accuracy.py
-    Accuracy: 95.6%
+    Accuracy: 96.3%